PetrochukM/HParams/README.md

 ## Authors

 This library was initially developed by Michael Petrochuk's from his learnings as a deep learning engineer at Apple and the Allen Institute for Artificial Intelligence.
-[Chloe Yeo](http://www.yeochloe.com/) helped did the logo design.
+[Chloe Yeo](http://www.yeochloe.com/) did the logo design.

 ## Citing